Study of strange quark density fluctuations in Au+Au Collisions at $\sqrt{s_{NN}}$ = 7.7-200 GeV from AMPT Model: Introduction

-It is reported in Ref.~\cite{Sun:2017xrx, Sun:2018jhg} that the yield ratio $\mathcal{O}_{p-d-t} = N_p N_{^3H}/N^2_{d}$ shows a non-monotonic energy dependence in the framework of nucleon coalescence model for light nuclei and is senstive to the neutron density fluctuations $\Delta n = \langle (\delta n)^2 \rangle / \langle n\rangle^2$ at kinetic freeze-out.
-It was also suggested in Ref.~\cite{Ko:2018ekv} to study the yield ratio $\mathcal{O}_{K-\Xi-\phi-\Lambda} = \frac{N (K^+) N (\Xi)}{N (\Lambda) N (\phi) }$ in heavy-ion collisions to probe the quark density fluctuations.
-This is due to less scattering of strange hadrons compared to the nucleons during the hadronic expansion, and their final abundance at kinetic freeze-out stage are expected to be similar to those at hadronization if the contribution from the resonance decays are included.
+It is reported in Ref.~\cite{Sun:2017xrx, Sun:2018jhg} that the yield ratio $\mathcal{O}_{p-d-t} = N_p N_{^3H}/N^2_{d}$ shows a non-monotonic energy dependence in the framework of nucleon coalescence model for light nuclei and is sensitive to the neutron density fluctuations $\Delta n = \langle (\delta n)^2 \rangle / \langle n\rangle^2$ at kinetic freeze-out.
+It is suggested in Ref.~\cite{Ko:2018ekv} that, the yield ratio $\mathcal{O}_{K-\Xi-\phi-\Lambda} = \frac{N (K^+) N (\Xi)}{N (\Lambda) N (\phi) }$ in heavy-ion collisions is a sensitive probe to study the quark density fluctuations.
+This is due to less scattering of strange hadrons compared to the nucleons during the hadronic expansion, and their final abundance at kinetic freeze-out stage are expected to be similar to those at hadronization, if the contribution from the resonance decays are included.
 A possible strange quark density fluctuations in relativistic heavy-ion collisions can be seen from the non-monotonic energy dependence of this yield ratio.

-In this study, we report the energy dependence of the yield ratio $\mathcal{O}_{K^{\pm}-\Xi^{-}(\bar \Xi^{+})-\phi-\Lambda (\bar \Lambda)} $ in {\auau} collisions at {\sqrtsNN} = 7.7, 11.5, 14.5, 19.6, 27, 39, 54.4, 62.4 and 200 GeV from A Multi-Phase Transport model with string melting version (AMPT-SM).
+In this study, we report the energy dependence of the yield ratio $\mathcal{O}_{K^{\pm}-\Xi^{-}(\bar \Xi^{+})-\phi-\Lambda (\bar \Lambda)} $ in {\auau} collisions at {\sqrtsNN} = 7.7, 11.5, 14.5, 19.6, 27, 39, 54.4, 62.4, and 200 GeV from A Multi-Phase Transport model with string melting version (AMPT-SM).
 The paper is organized as follows: Section~\ref{sec2} gives a brief introduction of the AMPT model.
 The relation between strange quark density fluctuation and the yield ratio is given in Sec.~\ref{sec3}.
-Results are prsented in Sec.~\ref{sec4} followed by the conclusion in Sec.~\ref{sec5}.
+Results are presented in Sec.~\ref{sec4} followed by the conclusion in Sec.~\ref{sec5}.